eerimoq/simba/doc/examples/hello_world.rst

 About
 -----

-This application prints "Hello world!" on the standard output (serial port).
+This application prints "Hello world!" to standard output.

 Source code
 -----------